 “Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you” (1 Thessalonians 5:16-18).

 Looking for sermons related to Thanksgiving?
-Check out Grateful, a sermon series centered on helping you enjoy the special moments the holidays bring and being thankful for the blessings in our lives.
+Check out Cultivate a Heart of Gratitude, a sermon series centered on helping you enjoy the special moments the holidays bring and being thankful for the blessings in our lives.

 Don’t forget to download the Crossings app to listen to messages, worship music, share prayer requests, and more all from your phone or tablet wherever you go this Thanksgiving.
 Follow us on social media for event and class updates and meaningful content!